What are Trade Support Loans?

 Trade Support Loans are loans paid in instalments totaling up to $20,000 over the life of an Australian Apprenticeship.
 These loans are intended to assist apprentices with everyday costs while they complete their apprenticeship.
 Eligible trade Australian Apprentices may apply (opt-in) for regular instalments according to their needs.

 Up to $20,000

 Up to $6,000

 Up to $4,000

 Indexation of Lifetime Limits of available support

-Indexed on 1 July 2017 and each later 1 July in line with increases in the consumer price index to maintain real value.
+Indexed on 1 July 2017 and every 1 July in the future in line with increases in the consumer price index to maintain real value.

 Payments made to apprentices through Trade Support Loans are repayable through the taxation system when the minimum income threshold is reached.